How to Eat Fried Worms (film)

-How to Eat Fried Worms is a 2006 American children's comedy film written and directed by Bob Dolman.
+How to Eat Fried Worms is a 2006 American children’s comedy film written and directed by Bob Dolman.
 It was produced by Mark Johnson and Philip Steuer, with music by Mark and Bob Mothersbaugh of Devo.
 The film is loosely based on Thomas Rockwell's 1973 children's book of the same name.
-It stars Luke Benward, James Rebhorn, Kimberly Williams-Paisley, and Tom Cavanagh.
+It stars James Rebhorn, Kimberly Williams-Paisley, and Tom Cavanagh.
 The film was produced by Walden Media and distributed by New Line Cinema.

 Development began in 1998, and the theatrical release for the United States and Canada was August 25, 2006.
 The film received mixed reviews from critics.